michaelmaxi/VFACTS-Project/README.md

 A fun project to see what i can do with VFACTS 2022 June Data.
 Using skills gained in the Google Data Analystics Professional course

+What insights can be gained from this data that can help existing Queensland Dealerships

 See the Slide Show https://docs.google.com/presentation/d/1F33Ip4VhSetuOIx1nLmigVNIjm1pyRSNarVAQBx21hg/edit?usp=sharing

 1. Extracted Data from *.PDF file